Bronxville, New York: Demographics

 There were 2,312 households, of which 40.8% had children under the age of 18 living with them, 64.4% were married couples living together, 6.2% had a female householder with no husband present, and 28.2% were non-families.
 In the village, 24.3% of all households were made up of individuals, and 11.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.71, and the average family size was 3.27.

 Age distribution was 29.1% under the age of 18, 7.3% from 18 to 24, 25.9% from 25 to 44, 25.6% from 45 to 64, and 12.2% 65 or older.
 The median age was 38 years.
 For every 100 females, there were 86.7 males.
 For every 100 females age 18 and over, there were 82.1 males.

-The median household income was $205,781, the average household income was $340,448, and the median per capita income was $116,698—making it one of the wealthiest and most affluent places with more than 1,000 households, or a population greater than 1,000, in the United States.
-Median income is currently ranked 16th highest in the country.
-Males had a median income of $100,000, versus $61,184 for females.
-The per capita income for the village was $116,698 and the average family income was $417,772.
-About 1.7% of families and 2.7% of the population were below the poverty line, including 1.6% of those under age 18 and 2.9% of those age 65 or over.
-In 2016, Forbes named it one of the ten most expensive suburbs of America's major cities.
+According to 2023 data from the U.S Census Bureau, the median household income in Bronxville was $215,726, and the per-capita income was $146,308.

+The median value of owner-occupied housing units was $1,137,700.
+The median gross rent from 2019-2023 was $3,355.

 Postal code

-Bronxville's 10708 ZIP code covers the village of Bronxville proper, plus Chester Heights and other sections of Eastchester, parts of Tuckahoe, and Lawrence Park West, Cedar Knolls, Armour Villa, and other sections of Yonkers.
+Bronxville's 10708 ZIP Code covers the village of Bronxville proper, plus Chester Heights and other sections of Eastchester, parts of Tuckahoe, and Lawrence Park West, Cedar Knolls, Armour Villa, and other sections of Yonkers.
 These areas are collectively known as "Bronxville P.O."
-This brings the ZIP code's population to 22,411 (2000 census), covering an area more than twice as large as the municipality of Bronxville itself and encompassing several institutions, including Sarah Lawrence College.
+This brings the ZIP Code's population to 22,411 (2000 census), covering an area more than twice as large as the municipality of Bronxville itself and encompassing several institutions, including Sarah Lawrence College.
+Many of the residential properties located within Bronxville PO are within walking distance of Bronxville's downtown, but are within the municipal boundaries of the City of Yonkers.
+As such, residents of these areas do not pay Village of Bronxville property taxes, and cannot take advantage of the Village of Bronxville's nationally-recognized, elite public school system.

+These neighborhoods remain popular with families not requiring schooling for children, or who intend to send their children to private schools, such as those in Riverdale, Bronx, or religious schools in Yonkers or Bronxville.

+That said, the Yonkers Public school system has demonstrated dramatic improvement in student outcomes over the past two decades, and elementary schools located in Bronxville PO (and the neighboring Tuckahoe PO neighborhood of Yonkers) are more highly rated than many in Yonkers.

+All said, the greater Bronxville area comprises a larger population of more mixed income residents that is also more ethically and religiously diverse than those living within the Village itself.
+Many of Bronxville's downtown businesses rely on customers from these nearby neighborhoods, and many Bronxville business owners also live in neighboring Yonkers.